 The great thing about content analytics is that it gives me all the drop off points and now I can go and fix them.

-To do so I will first of all apply The Hugo Effect to that section of test.
+To do so I will apply The Hugo Method to that section of the test.

 Could it be better?
 If so how?